Introduction to Jenkins

 “Jenkins is a self-contained, open-source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software”.

-- Continuous integration pipeline is a set of sequential or parallel jobs, these jobs are designed to perform a set of tasks which are configured using the GUI interface.
+- A continuous integration pipeline is a set of sequential or parallel jobs; these jobs are designed to perform a set of tasks which are configured using the GUI interface.

 - As it got difficult to maintain the increasing number of projects, build, build revisions and copies, so the concept of Jenkins pipeline is introduced.
-This pipeline is called as jenkinsfile.
+This pipeline is called a Jenkins file.

-- Jenkins also supports the docker and kubernetes like technologies where microservices are run.
+- It also supports the docker and Kubernetes like technologies where microservices are run.

 - At times there appears certain kind of issues like slowness due to the massive amount of logs getting generated.

-- Jenkins can result in high CPU usage, proportional to the number of users accessing the Jenkins.
+- It can result in high CPU usage, proportional to the number of users accessing the Jenkins.

-- Jenkins is vertically ( requires the hardware upscaling) and horizontally scalable (requires multiple Jenkins masters).
+- It is vertically ( requires the hardware upscaling) and horizontally scalable (requires multiple Jenkins masters).

-- Jenkins slaves equally contribute testing along with the building, Jenkins provides the concept of parallel testing that makes the pipeline faster too.
+- It slaves equally contribute testing along with the building; Jenkins provides the concept of parallel testing that makes the pipeline faster too.

-Before you start working with Jenkins there are certain pre-requisites those are to be met.
+Before you start working with Jenkins, there are certain pre-requisites that are to be met.

 The recommended hardware is as follows –